Orderbook Feature Learning and Asymmetric Generalization in Intraday Electricity Markets: Introduction

 \section{Introduction}

 Accurate probabilistic forecasting of intraday electricity price plays a vital role in enhancing decision-making for market participants under uncertainties \cite{Ensemble}.
-In continuous intraday (CID) markets, several studies have identified the volume-weighted average price (VWAP) from the most recent 15 minutes as a strong predictor of the future price index (ID$_3$) \cite{beating, Econometric, Trading}.
-Previous works even argue that the last price already reflects past information, assuming weak-form efficiency~\cite{fama1970efficient}, and report that incorporating fundamental features, such as day-ahead forecasts of renewable generation and load, offers no or very limited improvement \cite{Short, Probab, Forecasting, Understanding, Simulation, 24Multivariate}, thereby motivating that using only the last price as input may suffice.
+In continuous intraday (CID) markets, several studies have identified the volume-weighted average price (VWAP) from the most recent 15 minutes as a strong predictor of the future price index (ID$_3$), an exchange-defined reference price computed as the VWAP of all matched trades in the final three hours before delivery~\cite{beating, Econometric, Trading}.
+Previous works even argue that the last price already reflects past information, assuming weak-form efficiency~\cite{fama1970efficient}, and report that incorporating fundamental features, such as day-ahead forecasts of renewable generation and load, offers no or very limited improvement \cite{Short, Probab, Forecasting, Understanding, Simulation, 24Multivariate}, thereby motivating that using only the last price as input may yield similar performance to using it together with additional exogenous features.
 However, this assumption does not consider the rich information available in the orderbook.
 A wide range of orderbook features, such as price percentiles, price momentum, and traded volumes, are not explored and could potentially enhance forecasting performance.